kvedula/kvedula/README.md

 Here are some ideas to get you started:
 -->
 My name is Kamesh and I have recently graduated from UC Irvine with a degree in Computer Science.
 I am currently looking for full-time Software Engineering opportunities!
+Unfortunately, I had an offer rescinded due to the COVID-19 pandemic.

 Here is some information about myself: